 Swimming Season Kicks Off at Local Beaches

-Peterborough Public Health has begun surveillance and beach water sampling for this year’s swimming season.
-Public beaches in the City and County of Peterborough and Hiawatha and Curve Lake First Nations will be regularly tested to ensure water quality conditions are safe for recreational use.
+Public beaches in Curve Lake and Hiawatha First Nations, and in the County and City of Peterborough will be regularly tested to ensure water quality conditions are safe for recreational use.

-Though Peterborough Public Health will always maintain its sampling schedule, the following factors may result in high levels of bacteria causing the beach to be unsafe for swimming between sampling periods:
+Though PPH will always maintain its sampling schedule, the following factors may result in high levels of bacteria causing the beach to be unsafe for swimming between sampling periods: